antoinefalisse/predictcpgait/Spasticity/SpasticGainEstimation/README.md

 2. SpasticGainEstimation_observeResults.m
     - This script allows observing the results of the feedback gain estimation.

-The two other are optional:
+The two other scripts are optional:

 1. adjustEMGOnset.m
     - This script allows adjusting the EMG onset identified automatically in the IPSA data.